Posts made in January 2022

 -Add the wine and cook for about 5-8 minutes until the wine is cooked off and little or no liquid is sitting at the bottom of the pot.

--Add the pureed tomatoes…reduce the heat to low and cook for about 2 hours stirring often enough to make sure nothing sticks to the bottom of the pot.
+-Add the pureed tomatoes…reduce the heat to VERY low (between simmer and low) and cook for about 2 hours stirring often enough to make sure nothing sticks to the bottom of the pot.

 -After 2 hours the sauce should be quite thick.
 Add the Mascarpone’ and butter and don’t be afraid to add a little water (up to 1/2 cup) if the sauce appears to get too dry before the two hours of cooking time is up. .